South Devon National Landscape

 The LotE Conservation Trainee will assist with events, specialist invertebrate ecological surveying and practical tasks involving volunteers and interacting with the public explaining the importance of the project target species and promoting the project.
 Trainees will also assist in meeting with farmers and landowners to develop landscape enhancements plans, which will involve bespoke conservation interventions to benefit project species.
 There is significant overlap between the conservation and communities workstreams, involving people in all areas of project activity.
 The Conservation Trainee can expect to be involved in works which will complement the community engagement programme.

-LotE trainees must willing to work outdoors, in sometimes challenging conditions, in a variety of locations along the South Devon Coast, some of which may be remote areas.
+LotE trainees must be willing to work outdoors, in sometimes challenging conditions, in a variety of locations along the South Devon Coast, some of which may be remote areas.
 Trainees will be able to learn from project staff and will have opportunities to develop their skills and knowledge as well as work under their own initiative with support from project team.

 Role Profile